What is Advent?

 About this guide

-This guide is a complement to our church family’s celebration of Advent for your family to follow.
-In the history of Christianity, the celebration includes both the first and second Advents of Christ--the incarnation and the second coming respectively.
-This guide has opportunities to both reflect on the past and hope in the future.
+This year we developed an Advent Guide to complement to our church family’s celebration of Advent for your family to follow.
+In the history of Christianity, the celebration includes both the first and second Advents of Christ—the incarnation and the second coming, respectively.
+This guide has opportunities to both reflect on past blessings and hope in the future.